 Leasing solar is cheaper than paying your utility

-When did you choose ComEd as your electricity provider?
+When did you choose your utility as your electricity provider?
 The short version is, you didn’t.
-ComEd effectively has a monopoly on the northern Illinois electricity market.
+Electric utilities have historically enjoyed an effective monopoly on electricity retail…until now.

-With a solar lease, you can produce electricity (measured in kilowatt-hours, or kWh) on your own roof at a fraction of the cost of what you would otherwise pay ComEd.
-Every kWh you don’t have to buy from ComEd is money saved.
+With a solar lease, you can produce electricity (measured in kilowatt-hours, or kWh) on your own roof at a fraction of the cost of what you would otherwise pay your utility.
+Every kWh you don’t have to buy from your utility is money saved.

 A solar lease protects against rate increases

-Here’s an example of a Certasun solar lease customer in Bolingbrook.
-By saving money per kWh relative to ComEd, this customer is expected to save quite a bit of money over the long-term.
-However, those savings do depend on how quickly ComEd rates increase.
+Here’s an example of a Certasun solar lease customer in Bolingbrook, IL.
+By saving money per kWh relative to the customer’s utility, ComEd, this customer is expected to save quite a bit of money over the long-term.
+However, those savings do depend on how quickly utility rates increase.
 Check out the graphs below.